UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 Rscript "./R/digits_svm_IDE.R"
 ```

-The output to your screen should look like the output you will have gotten in the _console pane_ of RStudio before.
+The output to your screen should look like the output you have gotten before in the _console pane_ of RStudio.

 A warning!
 You have offended the rules of SURFsara.
 It's not allowed to run computations on a login node.
 The login node may only be used for editing, copying or moving files and other linux commands.
 All computations must be send to the batch schedulers which will transfer these jobs to compute nodes.